collinalexbell/holon/README.md

-# A lisp system meant to develop myself into a better human.
+# An expiriement in Lisp to codify my thought processes.

 The word holon represents a self-stable unit of being.